twbs/blog/src/_posts/2020-12-07-bootstrap-5-beta-1.md

 - Removed `offset` option from our Tooltip/Popover and Dropdown plugins; this can still be achieved using the `popperConfig` parameter.
 - The `fallbackPlacement` option has become `fallbackPlacements`.

 Popper.js v2 also comes with a smaller file size for our primary dependency, updated positioning calculations, and much more.
+Beyond that, our tooltips and popovers are unchanged and just as powerful.

 ## Namespaced data attributes

 We've renamed all our `data` attributes to include `bs` as an infix, thereby namespacing all the HTML attributes that enable JavaScript behaviors from our plugins.
 [See #31827](https://github.com/twbs/bootstrap/pull/31827) for details.
+It helps keep Bootstrap-required JavaScript triggers clearly identified throughout your projects.

 Making this change is a tad annoying, but easy enough to remedy with a find and replace.
 The new attributes work just like the old ones, just a little more specific.
 For example, here's a dropdown button and menu with the newly renamed `data-bs-toggle` attribute.